URiem/URiem/README.md

 ## Hi 👋 & Welcome To My GitHub Profile!

 My name is Ulrike Riemenschneider and I am a Junior Full Stack Developer.
-Prior to becoming a Software Developer I gained 20+ years of experience working in education and scientific research.
+Prior to becoming a Software Developer I gained 20+ years of experience working in education, scientific research and business.
 I currently live in Germany, but my education, work and personal adventures have taken me to many countries over the years.
 I am fluent in English and German and have German and American citizenship.

 ### 🔭 I’m currently working on ...
-a machine learning up for the prediction of real estate prices.
+a machine learning app for the prediction of real estate prices.

 ### 🌱 I’m currently learning ...
 machine learning algorithms.